-Medicare Advantage (MA) plan Part C (like an HMO or PPO)
+Medicare Advantage (MA) plan

 If you join an MA plan, you can't use and can't be sold a Medicare Supplement Insurance (Medigap) plan.

 Part C - Medicare Advantage (MA) plans

 - Medicare contracts with private insurance companies to administer Medicare, creating another way to get your Medicare coverage. - You will continue to pay your Part B premium and may have a monthly premium for your Medicare Advantage plan. - You must use Medicare Advantage plan network doctors or hospitals. - Medicare Advantage plans vary depending on the county you live in; you must live in the county where the plan is sold.